indigo-dc/indigo-datacloud-releases/indigo1/python-nova1.md

 <a id="id6"></a>
 ### Documentation

 * The product extends the current set of operations of python-novaclient by adding the preemptible option, needed by OPIE product.
-The documentation included in OPIE cover this new functionality added to the API.
+The documentation included in [OpenStack Preemptible Instances Extension (OPIE)](indigo1/opie1.md) cover this new functionality added to the API.

 <a id="id7"></a>
 ### List of Artifacts